DavidRFerreira/LexicalAnalyzer_Calculator/README.md

 ## Description
 This is the implementation of a Lexical Analyser for expressions that we would expect from on a simple calculator.
 For that, I implemented an deterministic finite automaton (DFA) and therefore a transition table using the C language. <br />

-Basically, this algorithm returns the tokens present in a given input expression (operator, left parentheses, right parentheses, integer or float).

 ## Compilers and Lexical Analysers
 Compilers are fundamental to modern computing.
 They translate human-oriented programming languages into computer-oriented machine languages.<br />